Special assistance for FCI members

 This program is available for new members who joined FCI during the past two years.
 The purpose is to offer guidance in the process of setting up FCI Two-Factor business and facilitating the new member’s integration into FCI.

-FCI Education Director or Regional Chapter Directors will act as specialist consultants, with extensive factoring experience from their previous senior management positions in the factoring industry, and from their thorough understanding of FCI practices and procedures.
+FCI Education Team or Regional Chapter Directors will act as specialist consultants, with extensive factoring experience from their previous senior management positions in the factoring industry, and from their thorough understanding of FCI practices and procedures.

 Conditions and Price

 Assistance will be limited to a maximum program of three to four days, travel time excluded, during which an extensive training session covering the most important topics will be delivered.
 The assistance will not come for “free”, but will be invoiced by FCI at a subsidised rate of EUR 100 per hour with a minimum of EUR 500 per day, with an additional charge for travel and accommodation expenses.

 Further details can be obtained after an initial contact between the member involved and FCI.

 For further information and for discussing an appropriate program, please contact the FCI Secretariat or Ms. Aysen Çetintas-Education Director (email@example.com) directly.